drew-heider/centennial-struggles/pages/index.md

 ---

 # Reach Out
 Interested in contributing to this project?
-We want to hear your story! [[LINK TO SUBMISSION PAGE HERE]]
+We want to hear [your story](https://drew-heider.github.io/centennial-struggles/submissions)!